BuddyPress Hosting: Compare Hosting

 Are there any reasons not to use BuddyPress?

-The biggest reason to avoid using BuddyPress is if you are not fond of WordPress as a primary content management platform.
-Because of the widespread use of WordPress, it is often the target of malicious attacks.
+The biggest reason to avoid using BuddyPress is because you don't like WordPress.
+WordPress' widespread use makes it the target of malicious attacks.
 There are always security measures that you can take to keep your WordPress (and therefore BuddyPress) platform safe, but there are extra costs involved in all of that added protection.

 What are the alternatives to BuddyPress?